-Alta Ski Area is excited to announce a new food waste compost pilot project.
-Alta's dining facilities---the Albion Grill, Watson Shelter, Alf’s Restaurant and the employee cafeteria---have begun separating food waste from landfill garbage in dining areas and kitchens.
+Alta Ski Area is excited to announce a new food waste compost pilot project, separating food waste from landfill garbage in dining areas and kitchens

 How it works:

-Kitchen staffs will also utilize the food waste program, allowing for the composting of ALL food waste---including hot dogs, chili, chicken bones, freezer-burned steaks, butter, and other food prep waste.
+Kitchen staff will also utilize the food waste program, allowing for the composting of ALL food waste---including hot dogs, chili, chicken bones, freezer-burned steaks, butter, and other food prep waste.

 Once the buckets are full of food waste, restaurant staff will haul the waste down the mountain to our designated staging area.
 A truck will then take the food waste to the North Salt Lake food waste digester at the Wasatch Resource Recovery (WRR).

 The food will then be shredded, liquified, separated and composted.
 Alta Ski Area will work with the WRR to feed and start growing bacteria that assist with the composting process.
 Once all the bacteria have grown, then the WRR can go to full operation and start bringing in greater volumes of food waste.